baymlab/2022_Limdi-TnSeq-LTEE/README.md

 Code corresponding to the following paper:

-Parallel changes in gene essentiality over 50,000 generations of evolution Anurag Limdi, Sian V. Owen, Cristina Herren, Richard E. Lenski and Michael Baym (add link to biorxiv here)
+Parallel changes in gene essentiality over 50,000 generations of evolution

+Anurag Limdi, Sian V. Owen, Cristina Herren, Richard E. Lenski and Michael Baym (add link to biorxiv here)

 In this project, we performed transposon sequencing of the ancestors and evolved clones after 50,000 generations of evolution to identify how the distribution of fitness effects and gene essentiality changes over evolution.

+### Linked Datasets

+- Raw sequencing reads have been deposited in the NCBI BioProject database under accession number PRJNA814281.
+- Processed data are deposited on Zenodo (https://doi.org/10.5281/zenodo.6547536)

 ## Organization